Jiny000/BIOinformatics/Readme.md

 **That's a secret indeed**

 # 4...There is no NO.4
-iT IS JUST A readme,ISN'T IT?
+IT IS JUST A readme,ISN'T IT?

 -----------------------------------------------
 This is come from Li jingyao,Henu.Copyright@2019